kz/swanntools/README.md

 # swanntools
-Capture tools for the Swann DVR4-1200 DVR, inspired by [meatheadmike/swanntools](https://github.com/meatheadmike/swanntools) which was developed for DVR8-2600.
+Capture tools for the Swann DVR4-1200 DVR (also known as DVR04B and DM70-D, manufactured by RaySharp), inspired by [meatheadmike/swanntools](https://github.com/meatheadmike/swanntools) which was developed for DVR8-2600.
 Whereas the latter's mobile stream script is compatible with the DVR4-1200, the media script (featuring much higher quality) does not.

 This repository is part of a long-term project to build a more secure system piggybacking off the DVR4-1200 with cloud backups and much better web/mobile clients.